Thank you for your interest in working at The UCL Academy.

 Staff at the Academy are encouraged to explore innovative ways of delivering course content, including through interdisciplinary, problem-based scenarios and team-teaching.

 The UCL Academy is housed in purpose-built accommodation on Adelaide Road in Swiss Cottage, North London.

-The new buildings have specifically designed to support the curriculum and pastoral structures that the school will offer.
+The buildings have been specifically designed to support the curriculum and pastoral structures that the school will offer.

 The Academy’s facilities include:

 - state-of-the-art science laboratories, and a science demonstration theatre for interactive lectures, experiments and talks by visiting academics from UCL;